 The strong magnetic fields near a neodymium magnet can affect pacemakers, ICDs and other implanted medical devices.
 Many of these devices are made with a feature that deactivates it with a magnetic field.
 Therefore, care must be taken to avoid inadvertently deactivating such devices.

 Neodymium magnets are made of a hard, brittle material.
 Despite being made of metal, and the shiny, metallic appearance of their nickel plating, they are not as durable as steel.

 Neodymium magnets can peel, chip, crack or shatter if allowed to slam together.
-Eye protection should be worn when handling these magnets, because shattering magnets can launch pieces at great speeds.
+Eye protection should be worn when handling magnets, since shattering magnets can launch small pieces at great speeds.

 Neodymium magnets are not easily drilled or machined.